thequietlife/web-hacking/assets/notes.md

 - InsiderPhd used Burp community edition for 12 months

 Homework
-- how does the internet work
+- how does the internet work?
-- what is a request, response
+- what is a request, response?
 - what is happening when your browser loads a website, how does it know what your display, how do the website know you have logged in and not someone else
 _______

 Homework

+How does the internet work?
+'Everything on the internet email, cat videos, dog videos all come down to those ones and zeros being delivered by electronic pulses, light beams, radio waves.'

 <img width="1279" alt="network tab" src="https://user-images.githubusercontent.com/69569412/232207327-01450f71-767b-4cce-90bc-71cc3ae952f2.png">